 Lodi is a very small village located in the state of Ohio.
 With a population of 2,768 people and two constituent neighborhoods, Lodi is the 375th largest community in Ohio.

-When you are in Lodi, you'll notice that it is more blue-collar than most other communities in America.
-35.44% of Lodi’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lodi is a blue-collar town, with 35.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lodi is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Lodi who work in sales jobs (11.99%), office and administrative support (11.76%), and healthcare suport services (7.07%).

 The citizens of Lodi have a very low rate of college education: just 8.23% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.